H1d3r/soxy/README.md

 #### Input

-Connect to `localhost:1081` on your client machine with a telnet-like command such as `nc`, and use one of the available commands below to send input events.
+Connect to `localhost:1081` on your client machine with a telnet command, and use one of the available commands below to send input events.
 This service does not require a running backend, only a loaded frontend.